What are hybrid securities?

 As a result, investing directly in a hybrid security on the Australian Securities Exchange (ASX) may prove challenging for investors who lack the expertise or time to evaluate whether the hybrid suits their investment objectives.

-A hybrid security fund such as the BetaShares Active Australian Hybrids Fund (managed fund) (ASX: HBRD) or the BetaShares Australian Major Hybrids Index ETF (ASX: BHYB) is a convenient alternative to direct ownership of hybrid securities.
+A hybrid security fund such as HBRD Active Australian Hybrids Fund (managed fund) or BHYB Australian Major Bank Hybrids Index ETF is a convenient alternative to direct ownership of hybrid securities.

 How do hybrid securities work?

 Hybrid securities typically pay a fixed or floating rate of return until a certain date.

 Hybrid securities are generally expected to provide a higher rate of return than regular debt securities such as bonds.
 However, because of their equity features, hybrid securities are considered to be riskier than bonds and because they rank higher in a company’s capital structure, they are typically considered less risky than equities.